Nahelam/PS2-Game-Mods/Various/SLES-52584/README.md

 - Moon jump by pressing DPAD UP (you can set the float value of your choice on line 6, current value is 1.0)
 - Partial mirror mode (everything is mirrored but controls work)
 - Vertical split screen
+- Enable time limit in single event road rage (set the float value of your choice on line 6, current value is default)

 ## Notes
 - "Heavyweights always available" is **required** to get heavyweights online working